-Many visitors ask the question, where is London actually located.
-London is the capital city of England and is located in the south-east of the country, with places nearby including Windsor, Reading and Watford.
+London is one of the most diverse and cosmopolitan cities in the world; but where is it actually located?
+London is the capital city of England and is located in the south-east of the country.

-It doesn't take long to get to London from all major cities.
+It doesn't take long to get to London from all major cities in the United Kingdom.
 The UK's efficient rail network means a London break by rail takes less than two and a half hours from cities in the north, such as Manchester, Leeds and Sheffield.
-It takes less than two hours to get to London from the West of England, places such as Bristol, and less than an hour from Brighton.
+It takes less than two hours to get to London from places in the West of England such as Bristol, and less than an hour from Brighton.

 What to do in London?

-There are an abundance of things to do in the capital, get started with our guide for first time visitors.
-Stay in some of the country's grandest hotels, see some of the best theatre in the world in the West End, or check out one of London's many top attractions.
+There are so many things to do in London!
+Get started with our guide for first-time visitors.
+Stay in some of the country's grandest hotels, see some of the best theatre in the world in the West End, or check out one of London's top attractions.

 London is the biggest city in the UK, by density and by population.
-It is approximately 600 square miles (1500km2).
-As of 2014, London's population stands at approximately 8.5 million.
+It is approximately 600 square miles (1500 square kilometres).
+As of 2015, London's population stands at approximately 8.6 million.

 London operates by Greenwich Mean Time (GMT), the same as the rest of the UK.
-Head to the Royal Observatory Greenwich and see where the mean solar time for the UK is calculated from.
-While you are there, visit many other top attractions in Greenwich, one of London's four royal boroughs.
+The clocks in the UK change twice a year, in March and in October.
+Head to the Royal Observatory Greenwich, stand on the Greenwich Meridian Line, and see where the mean solar time for the UK is calculated from.
+While you are there, visit many other top attractions in Greenwich, one of London's local neighbourhoods.

 Find more essential information about London.